Factors to Consider Before Using a Soybean Seed Treatment

 Agronomic Practices

+It is important to remember that several agronomic practices can affect the performance of the seed treatments.
 Always consider the following agronomic factors when deciding whether to use seed treatments:

 Figure 2.
 Seeding rate will influence the decision of whether to use a soybean seed treatment.